ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   pipeline.
 At each internal, the device checks if any flow in any table is timed out and update port status.

+* ``FlowTableSize``: The maximum number of flow entries allowed on each pipeline flow table.

 * ``PipelineCapacity``: The data rate used to model the pipeline processing capacity in terms of throughput.
 Packets exceeding the capacity will be discarded.